IHE/publications/ITI/TF/readme.md

 * removed inline style of lists and replaced by classes
 * removed "no-break space" characters from headings
 * removed inline style of <p> containing notes and replaced by classes
 * switched to ITI-TF Version 17.0 Final Text
+* solved bug with merge of SPAN elements, if the sequence contains a link

 ## Open issues:
-* remove inline style of A HREF tags
-* Vol2 Glossars (2a, 2b, 2x) are not detected as sections.
+* MAJOR: Vol2 Glossars (2a, 2b, 2x) are not detected as sections.
+* MINOR: remove inline style of A HREF tags

 ### Java processing code